EsotericSoftware/kryo/README.md

 FieldSerializer is efficient by writing only the field data, without any schema information, using the Java class files as the schema.
 It does not support adding, removing, or changing the type of fields without invalidating previously serialized bytes.
 Renaming fields is allowed only if it doesn't change the alphabetical order of the fields.

 FieldSerializer's compatibility drawbacks can be acceptable in many situations, such as when sending data over a network, but may not be a good choice for long term data storage because the Java classes cannot evolve.
+In many cases [TaggedFieldSerializer](#taggedfieldserializer) is a better choice.

 #### FieldSerializer settings